 - Friction from piping vibrating against something

 - Loose fittings

 How long your equipment has been working and the spot of the leak play a role in whether you should repair or replace your AC system.

 Dirty evaporator coil—As time passes, the evaporator coil attracts dirt and causes issues much like a clogged filter.
 You’ll slowly lose airflow until your equipment freezes or quits cooling.
 You’ll need to call San Antonio Air Service Experts to fix the problem.

 Broken blower motor or relay—A blower motor going at an incorrect speed or not running at all can create freezing.
 It can also be intermittent, running at top speed and decelerating after it heats up.
 Or a relay may make it run one time and not the subsequent time.
 In either situation, you will need to contact San Antonio Air Service Experts to fix the issue.

-Requesting yearly AC maintenance or heat pump maintenance can help you bypass this issue.
+Requesting yearly AC maintenance can help you bypass this issue.
 Our technicians will comprehensively inspect and clean your system, which usually allows us to catch small troubles before they become large issues.